Fonzworth Bentley

 Derek Watkins (born February 13, 1974), known professionally as Fonzworth Bentley, is an American rapper, actor, television presenter, and author.
-He is perhaps best known for being Sean Combs' former personal valet and assistant, as first seen in Making the Band 2, and was the host of MTV's From G's to Gents.
+He is perhaps best known for being Sean Combs's former personal valet and assistant, as first seen in Making the Band 2, and was the host of MTV's From G's to Gents.
 He was born in Atlanta, Georgia.

 Career

 He first appeared rapping on Da Band's 2002 album Too Hot for TV, in the track "Cheers to Me, Mr. Bentley (Interlude)".
 In 2003, Bentley was featured on the "Good Day, Good Sir" skit on OutKast's Speakerboxxx/The Love Below.
 In 2004, he made a cameo in the music video of Kanye West's "The New Workout Plan".
-Bentley is credited as a songwriter on multiple Yeezus tracks including “On Sight,” “Black Skinhead,” “I Am a God,” and “Hold My Liquor.”
-He is also credited as a producer on West's “Ultralight Beam.”
+Bentley is credited as a songwriter on multiple Yeezus tracks including "On Sight", "Black Skinhead", "I Am a God", and "Hold My Liquor".
+He is also credited as a producer on West's "Ultralight Beam".

 His debut album, C.O.L.O.U.R.S., was released via iTunes on April 26, 2011.

-He was also featured, playing the violin in the "Yes We Can" music video in support of Barack Obama's 2008 presidential campaign.
+He was also featured playing the violin in the "Yes We Can" music video in support of Barack Obama's 2008 presidential campaign.

 Other media work

-Bentley was an executive producer for Borrow My Crew in 2005, in which he allowed one boy, Cory Cole, to borrow the entourage of P. Diddy for two days.
+Bentley was an executive producer for Borrow My Crew in 2005, in which he allowed a boy, Cory Cole, to borrow the entourage of P. Diddy for two days.
 In 2008, he hosted the MTV reality series From G's to Gents, which ran for two seasons.

 In 2007, Bentley authored an etiquette book, Advance Your Swagger: How to Use Manners, Confidence and Style to Get Ahead.

 In May 2009, Bentley hosted one of the afterparties following the White House Correspondents' Dinner in Washington, D.C.